 - First-aid kit for dogs

 - Wire clippers for cutting barbed wire.
-Dog’s can run when they are on the hunt and can get tangled in barbed wire.
-One of my hunting friends really wanted me to encourage this tool, due to a hunting accident he was on with a dog getting tangled in barb wire.
+Dogs can run when they are on the hunt and can get tangled in barbed wire.
+One of my hunting friends wanted me to encourage this tool, due to a hunting accident he was on with a dog getting tangled in barbed wire.

 - Collapsible silicone dog bowl